marq24/emacberry.com/_docs/1200-views.md

 <br class="shot-end"/>

 ## Barometer View
+Data for the Barometer View is only available if your device have build in a barometer sensor and if you have enabled the Barometer Sensor in the Application settings.

 <span class="shot">![a](/assets/img/gpsl/view-baro.png)</span>
 - Large Font: Showing current pressure in millibar
 - Graph: Showing pressure over time